msalemor/ai-apps-blocks/README.md

 ### What are tokens?

 A token is defined as 3/4 of a word in English.
 In other languages that have accents and other characters, those characters count as tokens.
-If you want to see the effect of tokes, OpenAI offers a tokenizer tool at: https://platform.openai.com/tokenizer.
+If you want to see how tokens are counted, OpenAI offers a tokenizer tool at: https://platform.openai.com/tokenizer.

 ### What are the token limits and why are they important?